 The Black Swan Hotel

-Conveniently located on the main square of Helmsley, the Black Swan occupies a row of stunning historic buildings: a half-timbered house, a Georgian-era charmer, and an Elizabethan manor.
+Conveniently located on the main square of Helmsley, the Black Swan occupies a row of stunning historical buildings: a half-timbered house, a Georgian-era charmer, and an Elizabethan manor.
 The latter was the original stagecoach house that received the “Helmsley Highflyer” thrice weekly.
-The English cottage gardens, dotted with sitting areas and umbrellas, evoke the gracious hospitality of England, the ideal spot for tea or a glass of wine.
-The Gallery Restaurant serves locally sourced food thoughtfully prepared while, on the walls, the work of local artists brings color and creativity to your dining experience.
+The English cottage gardens, dotted with sitting areas and umbrellas, evoke the gracious hospitality of England, and are the ideal spot for tea or a glass of wine.
+The Gallery Restaurant serves thoughtfully prepared, locally sourced food while, on the walls, the work of local artists brings color and creativity to your dining experience.
 The award-winning Black Swan Tearoom provides a flawless afternoon tea.
-Each room offers simple comforts and local charm.
+Each un-air conditioned room offers simple comforts and local charm.

 The Victoria Hotel